1f604/tutorials/antichamber_graphics/tutorial.md

-//a beginner's tutorial on how to achieve Antichamber style graphics in Unreal Engine 4 wherein I demonstrate the proper way to use the Laplacian operator and its superiority to 1st derivative filter kernels for edge detection.

 # How to achieve Antichamber style graphics in Unreal Engine 4

 I wanted to recreate the Antichamber art style in Unreal (since Antichamber was made in Unreal).
 This turned out to be pretty easy and fun, so I thought I'd write it up as a tutorial.
 Keep in mind that when I wrote this tutorial I knew absolutely nothing about Unreal Engine, computer graphics or image processing (and now I know almost nothing).
 Caveat emptor, I guess.